 Ojas is the ultimate resort of strength, patience and endurance for body and mind.
 Ojas is cultivated in Ayurveda for disease prevention, deep healing, rejuvenation and longevity.
-It is cultivated in Yoga for inner strength, determination and vitality, steadiness and focus of mind and prana.
+It is cultivated in Yoga for inner strength, determination and vitality, steadiness and focus of mind and prana for higher meditation practices.

 Ojas is the higher essence of Kapha dosha, the biological water humor, which is the main nutritional support of the tissues, most of which are Kapha (watery) in nature.
-Ojas protects all the seven tissues from within as their essence.
+Ojas protects all the seven tissues (plasma, blood, muscle, bone, fat, nerve, reproductive) from within as their essence.
 In addition, we posses a certain inborn Ojas, our congenital strength and vitality.
 This varies at an individual basis and gets reduced through the aging process.
 We have eight drops of the higher Ojas in the heart behind all the tissues, but it has the power to pervade the entire body, just as a single drop of sandalwood can pervade the entire body with its fragrance.

-The state of our Ojas is indicated by our long term stability and continuity for positive energies and actions of body and mind.
+The state of our Ojas is indicated by our long term health and capacity for positive energies and actions of body and mind.
 It provides the inner power to take us through challenges, difficulties and dangers, particularly those that are unexpected or prolonged, without wavering or losing our strength and composure.

 This deep seated energy of Ojas can be depleted, which can lead to the breakdown of physical or psychological immunity, loss of resistance to disease, vulnerability to toxins, and hastening the aging process.
 Ojas can be weakened by serious or long term diseases and injuries, but stress, overwork and malnutrition over a period of time undermine it.

-- Foods for Ojas include milk, ghee, almonds, cashews, sesame (tahini), as well as root vegetables (potatoes, sweet potatoes, yams), whole grains (wheat and oats) and dals (like mung) and special foods like lotus root or seeds. or makkhana.
+Foods for Ojas include milk, ghee, almonds, cashews, sesame (tahini), as well as root vegetables (potatoes, sweet potatoes, yams), whole grains (wheat and oats) and dals (like mung and urad dal) and special foods like lotus root or seeds. or makkhana.
 Coconut water helps protect Ojas at times of stress and depletion.